mbalestrini/test-run-blender-action/README.md

                 path: ./generated-renders/*.jpg
 ```

-Then it commits and pushes the rendered file to this repository
+Then it commits and pushes the rendered files to this repository